Information for Prospective Music Students

 Are you planning to become a music major or minor?

-In order to study at the School of Music, all incoming students (freshmen, transfer, and graduate) must complete a successful audition on their primary instrument or voice.
+In order to study at the School of Music, most incoming students (freshmen, transfer, and graduate) must complete a successful audition on their primary instrument or voice.
 We look forward to meeting you soon and introducing you to our supportive music community!
 Students have the option of auditioning in person or online for the School of Music.

 If you have already registered for an audition but would like to make a change to your registration, contact our office.
 Do not complete the online registration form a second time.